The Hitchhiker's Guide to Efficient, End-to-End, and Tight DP Auditing: The Current Body of Work on DP Auditing

 \descr{Manual Review.} We then manually reviewed the abstracts of the 179 articles and filtered relevant ones that either explicitly estimate the DP parameters of an implementation or verify whether claimed DP guarantees are met following Definition~\ref{def:dp_audit_alg}.
 We also followed a snowballing approach (aka citation chaining) by examining the references cited in these papers to identify recently accepted work on DP auditing not yet indexed by Scopus, as well as non-peer-reviewed papers that already informed published research at top conferences (e.g., articles published on arXiv).
 This yielded an additional 24 papers.

 \descr{Final List.} After manual review, we identified 45 relevant DP auditing papers, which form the basis for our systematization effort.
+(Note that prior SoKs in adjacent fields typically systematize 25 to 30 papers~\cite{du2025sok,noppel2024sok,meeus2025sok}.)
 To ease presentation, in Table~\ref{tab:summary_intro}, we report 21 key papers (out of the 45) that arguably represent the state of the art, while reporting earlier/seminal work in Appendix~\ref{sec:full_summary}.
-Specifically, Table~\ref{tab:summary_intro} lists papers that are the first to audit a particular DP guarantee (e.g.~\cite{ding2018detecting,nasr2023tight}), mechanism (e.g.~\cite{jagielski2020auditing,malek2021antipodes}), or achieve the current ``best'' auditing results (e.g.,~\cite{nasr2023tight,xiang2025privacy}).
+Specifically, Table~\ref{tab:summary_intro} lists papers that are the first to audit a particular DP guarantee (e.g.~\cite{ding2018detecting,nasr2023tight}), mechanism (e.g.~\cite{jagielski2020auditing,malek2021antipodes}), or achieve the current ``best'' auditing results (e.g.,~\cite{nasr2023tight,xiang2025privacy}) and are typically published at top-tier venues.
 Along with the relevant selected papers, we also report key details of the auditing methods introduced in these papers, which we extract through our systematization process as discussed later in Section~\ref{sec:towards_sys}.

-Table~\ref{tab:summary_intro} reveals that state-of-the-art work in DP auditing spans a wide range of mechanisms audited, from ``simple'' (e.g., Laplace, Noisy Histogram, etc.) to more complex machine learning and federated learning pipelines, vis-\`a-vis various DP guarantees and adjacency notions and employing different sub-sampling techniques.
-Thus, to support this wide range of mechanisms and techniques, auditing algorithms use different privacy attacks and evaluation functions, which we analyze in Sections~\ref{sec:attack_defns} and~\ref{sec:eval_fns_defns}, respectively.
-Overall, DP auditing techniques have achieved the three desiderata discussed in Section~\ref{sec:desiderata} only for simple mechanisms (e.g., Gaussian), while doing so for complex mechanisms remains an elusive task.
+At first glance, Table~\ref{tab:summary_intro} reveals that state-of-the-art DP auditing spans a wide range of mechanisms, from ``simple'' ones (e.g., Laplace, Noisy Histogram, etc.) to more ``complex'' machine learning pipelines, vis-\`a-vis various DP guarantees and adjacency notions and employing different sub-sampling techniques.
+Consequently, to support this wide range of mechanisms and techniques, auditing algorithms use different privacy attacks and evaluation functions, which we analyze in Sections~\ref{sec:attack_defns} and~\ref{sec:eval_fns_defns}, respectively.
+Through our systematization, we find that DP auditing techniques have met the three desiderata discussed in Section~\ref{sec:desiderata} only for simple mechanisms (e.g., Gaussian), whereas achieving them for complex mechanisms remains elusive.

-Although our selection was done in Jan 2025, we are confident it is meaningfully representative of the state of the art in DP auditing as of the time of submission; i.e., even if one were to add or remove a small number of papers to our list, our main takeaways would not substantially change.
+Although our selection was done in January 2025, we are confident it is meaningfully representative of the state of the art in DP auditing as of the time of submission; i.e., even if one were to add or remove a small number of papers to our list, our main takeaways would not substantially change.